zzxwill/odps/intl.en-US/User Guide/Common commands/Table operations.md

 This article explains how to use the common commands to operate tables in the MaxCompute client.

-If you want to operate a table, you can use common commands in the client, and you can also easily collect tables, apply permissions, and view partitions through the visible data table management in DataWorks.
-For more information, see [Table Details](https://www.alibabacloud.com/help/doc-detail/30288.html).
+If you want to operate a table, use common commands in the client.
+Moreover it is more convenient to collect tables, apply permissions, and view partitions using the visible data table manager in DataWorks.
+For more information, see [Table Details](../../../../reseller.en-US/User Guide/Data management/Table detail page.md#).

 ## Create tables {#section_wpz_zk2_vdb .section}